 Mr. Miheer Khona is the President & CEO of Rising Sun Advisors with over 15 years of experience in Strategy, Transformation and Governance at the intersection of Cyber Security and Information Risk Management.
 Mr. Khona brings with him a strong analytical and engineering background in serving the needs of various clients in private and public sectors, including U.S. and International Governments.
 He led the efforts in developing the Financial Services domain of Internet Security Alliance’s Cybersecurity Social Contract publication – blending the realms of politics, economics, and cyber security viewpoints into a market-based implementation model for the current U.S. Executive Office of the President (EOP) and the Congress.
 Prior to founding the boutique management consulting firm, he successfully led the design and execution of a next-generation Global Operating Model for a Bank of New York Mellon’s Information Risk Management Division as the Head of Information Risk Strategy & Transformation.
 Prior to a career in financial services, Mr. Khona provided strategic and technical analysis of global information security programs and developed enterprise risk management frameworks for multiple clients in the commercial and public (U.S. and international governments) sectors as a management consultant.
 A sampling of clients that Mr. Khona has had the privilege of serving includes, International Governments, U.S. Department of Energy, U.S. Department of Transportation, U.S. Department of Commerce, a Global Retail & Investment Bank, World Bank Group, Depository Trust and Clearing Corporation (DTCC), Fannie Mae, Global Commercial & Retail Bank.

 Mr. Khona currently serves on the Economic Development Subcommittee for the Governor of Maryland’s Cyber Security Council, and is a Board Member of the School of Applied Sciences & Technology at Thomas Edison State University.
-Mr. Khona holds Bachelor of Science degree in Information Technology from the Volgenau School of Engineering at George Mason University, and is an MBA candidate at Instituto de Empresa (IE Business School) and Brown University.
+Mr. Khona holds Bachelor of Science degree in Information Technology from the Volgenau School of Engineering at George Mason University, and an Executive Master of Business Administration (MBA) degree from Brown University and Instituto de Empresa (IE Business School).
 Mr. Khona has also held the following designations: Certified Information Systems Security Professional (CISSP), Security+, ISO/IEC 27001 ISMS Lead Auditor, ISO/IEC 27001 Information Security Risk & Implementation Practitioner.